Briansim74/Prediction-Markets-Statistical-Arbitrage-Engine/research_findings.md

       Scaling
 ```

-## 12. Falsification Criteria
+## 8. Falsification Criteria
-A key part of the next stage is defining what evidence would cause me to reject or materially revise the current hypotheses.
+The purpose of these criteria is to ensure that the research process can reject the strategy rather than continuously modifying it until historical results appear attractive.

-#### 12.1.
+#### 8.1.
 Probability Strategy
 The hypothesis would be weakened if:
-- out-of-sample calibration remains poor after reasonable calibration methods
+- out-of-sample calibration remains poor
-- tail calibration remains unstable
+- tail calibration is unstable
-- model-market dislocations do not show economically meaningful subsequent behavior
+- calibrated dislocations do not converge or generate economic returns
-- apparent edge disappears after realistic fees and execution costs
+- apparent edge disappears after realistic costs
-- results are highly sensitive to small modelling assumptions
+- results are highly sensitive to modelling assumptions

-#### 12.2.
+#### 8.2.
 Structural Arbitrage
 The opportunity would be weakened if:
 - executable liquidity is insufficient
 - partial fills materially reduce realized edge
 - capital utilization dominates the theoretical return
 - legging risk is too large
-- settlement or contract-definition risk cannot be controlled sufficiently
+- settlement risk cannot be controlled

-The purpose of these criteria is to ensure that the research process can reject the strategy rather than continuously modifying it until historical results appear attractive.

-## 13. Conclusion
+## 9. Conclusion
 The project has not yet established a statistically convincing persistent trading edge.

-The current live sample is too small to support that conclusion.
+The live sample is too small to support that conclusion.

-It has, however, produced several useful empirical and engineering findings.
+However, the research has produced several useful findings:

-The options-derived model appears to contain information about the relative likelihood of barrier-touch events, but its raw probabilities are not fully calibrated.
+- The options-derived model contains information about relative event likelihood, but its raw probabilities are not fully calibrated.

-Prediction-market prices can differ materially from those estimates, but a model-market discrepancy does not by itself establish mispricing.

-Structural relationships between prediction-market contracts can produce theoretically attractive arbitrage opportunities, but execution, liquidity, synchronization and settlement constraints determine whether those opportunities are economically realizable.
+- Model-market dislocations are measurable, but the current H2 analysis does not show a stable monotonic relationship between the size of the raw dislocation and subsequent prediction-market price movement.
+- Structural pricing relationships can produce attractive arbitrage opportunities.
+The engine already evaluates these opportunities using post-fee executable prices and available liquidity, rather than theoretical midpoint prices.
+The remaining structural-arbitrage research question is therefore more specific: whether an opportunity that is executable in an order-book snapshot can be reliably converted into realized return once partial fills, capital duration and settlement are considered.

-The next stage of research is therefore focused on:
+The next stage is therefore focused on calibration, out-of-sample validation, executable-return measurement and execution modelling.
-- improving probability calibration
-- validating calibration out of sample
-- understanding the source of calibration error
-- focusing specifically on the low-probability tail relevant to trading
-- testing whether calibrated model-market dislocations exhibit economically meaningful behavior
-- improving execution and P&L attribution

-The broader objective is not simply to produce a higher historical return.

-It is to establish a research process in which a trading hypothesis can be:
+The broader research framework is:
 ```
-    Hypothesized
+     Hypothesis
           ↓
-      Measured
+     Measurement
           ↓
-Tested Out-of-Sample
+  Out-of-Sample Test
           ↓
-      Executed
+      Execution
           ↓
-      Monitored
+        Risk
           ↓
-Falsified or Supported
+     Realized PnL
 ```

-That framework is ultimately more important than the current small live P&L sample.

-It provides a disciplined process for determining whether an apparent statistical relationship represents a robust and executable source of trading edge.

-## Appendix
-Trading Journal
+The objective is not simply to find a strategy that looks profitable historically.
+It is to determine whether an apparent source of edge remains robust when exposed to realistic market conditions, costs and implementation constraints.